Consumer Products Whistleblower

 What laws protect consumer products safety whistleblowers?

 The consumer products industry is sprawling and countless employees play a pivotal role in making sure products —ranging from toys to coffee makers to power tools — do not pose a threat to people using them.
-A relatively unsung law, the Consumer Safety Products Improvement Act (CPSIA), 15 U.S.C. § 2087, provides crucial protection against retaliation for whistleblowers.
+A relatively unsung law, the Consumer Products Safety Improvement Act (CPSIA), 15 U.S.C. § 2087, provides crucial protection against retaliation for whistleblowers.
+Talk with a consumer products whistleblower lawyer to determine your legal options.

 The CPSIA mandates that consumer product companies cannot retaliate against employees who report concerns about safety issues and other potential violations of the Consumer Product Safety Act (CPSA).